What Can You Do with a Healthcare Associate's Degree? Examining 3 Career Options

 Where do medical assistants work?

-“Most MAs will work in an ambulatory setting,” says Denise Pufall, chair of the Medical Assisting program at Rasmussen College.
+“Most MAs will work in an ambulatory setting,” says Denise Pufall, chair of the Medical Assisting program at Rasmussen University.
 These clinic-based settings used to be your average doctor’s office.
 But now, Pufall is seeing MAs land in a much wider variety of locations.
 “They are moving into different types of positions: eye clinics, chiropractic locations, long-term nursing home facilities and, of course, hospital settings, too.”

 Medical assistants in some of these different settings can have job duties specific to their location.
 These days they may even specialize in a certain area, according to the BLS.
 For example, ophthalmic medical assistants help ophthalmologists provide eye care, showing patients how to use contact lenses.